-Description Some of our water supply schemes do not currently comply with the NZ requirements.

-Drinking Water Standards, particularly with the more recently introduced the NZ Drinking Water Standards and will not achieve our service level expectations.
+Description Some of our water supply schemes do not currently comply with the NZ Drinking Water Standards, particularly with the more recently introduced requirements.
+Impact Without significant investment we will continue to not comply with the NZ Drinking Water Standards and will not achieve our service level expectations.
+LoS Change Timing Uncertainty Activity Potential Increase Short Term (next 3 years) MED HIGH